apache/druid/docs/ingestion/input-sources.md

 When a filter is applied on non-partitioned columns, the filtering is best-effort as the Delta Kernel solely relies on statistics collected when the non-partitioned table is created.
 In this scenario, this Druid connector may ingest data that doesn't match the filter.
-To guarantee that the Delta Kernel prunes out the unnecessary columns, only use filters on partitioned columns.
+To guarantee that the Delta Kernel prunes out unnecessary column values, only use filters on partitioned columns.

 `and` filter: